Stephen DeRoux

-Stephen DeRoux (born 3 December 1983 in Saint Mary) is a Jamaican footballer.
+Stephen DeRoux (born 3 December 1983) is a Jamaican footballer.

 Career

 College

 DeRoux played college soccer at Prince George's Community College, in Largo, Maryland, where he was a NSCAA Second Team All-American in 2002.

 Professional

 DeRoux signed a developmental contract with D.C.
 United on 15 September 2005, and subsequently played in 10 games for the team, but following the conclusion of the 2007 season, United did not exercise DeRoux's contract option.
 Although he was invited to rejoin United during the 2008 pre-season training camp to attempt to re-earn a roster spot, he was not offered a contract with the team.

 DeRoux spent the 2008 season with Minnesota Thunder in the USL First Division, playing 29 games and scoring 1 goal, before moving to Montreal Impact in 2009.
 During the 2009 USL season DeRoux contributed by helping the Impact clinch a playoff spot under new head coach Marc Dos Santos.
 He was also selected to the All-League Second Team of the Year.
 He helped the Impact reach the finals where Montreal would face the Vancouver Whitecaps FC, this marking the first time in USL history where the final match would consist of two Canadian clubs.
 In the final DeRoux helped the Impact win the series 6–3 on aggregate.
 The victory gave the Impact their third USL Championship and also the victory marked his first USL Championship.
 On 6 October 2009 DeRoux received the Newcomer of the Year Award during the team's 2009 awards banquet.

 On 12 January 2011, Montreal Impact technical director Nick De Santis confirmed on CKAC that DeRoux would not be back with the Impact for the 2011 season.

 DeRoux joined Florida Tropics SC on 20 May 2019.